 Spread bets are leveraged products that, due to underlying market movement, can generate losses rapidly.

-Guaranteed stops enable investors to put an absolute limit on their potential loss for each trade, to avoid losses beyond the initial amount invested.
-Please note that without this protection, losses can exceed the amount invested in a given position and you may be required to deposit additional funds to maintain your positions; hence it is possible to lose all of the funds on your account.
+Guaranteed stops enable investors to put an absolute limit on their potential loss for each trade.
+Please note that without this protection, losses can exceed the amount invested in a given position.
 There is no capital protection against market risk, credit risk or liquidity risk.
+It may be possible to lose the total balance on your account.

 Be aware of currency risk.
-It is possible to buy or sell spread bets on a bond in a currency which is different to the base currency of your account.
+It is possible to buy or sell spread bets in a currency which is different to the base currency of your account.
 The final return you may get depends on the exchange rate between the two currencies.
 This risk is not considered in the indicator shown above.

-Market conditions may mean that your spread bet on a bond is closed at less favourable price, which could significantly impact how much you get back.
+Market conditions may mean that your spread bet trade is closed at less favourable price, which could significantly impact how much you get back.
 We may close your open spread bet if you do not maintain the minimum margin that is required, if you are in debt to the company, or if you contravene market regulations.
 This process may be automated.

-This product does not include any protection from future market performance so you could lose some or all of your investment.
+This product does not include any protection from future market performance, so you could lose some or all of your investment.

 If we are not able to pay you what is owed, you could lose your entire investment.
-However, you may benefit from a consumer protection scheme (see the section "what happens if we are unable to pay you").
+However, you may benefit from a consumer protection scheme (see 'what happens if we are unable to pay you').
 The indicator shown above does not consider this protection.